Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

 More specifically, we create memory mapped files and decompress the package contents into them.

-This way, we can load loadouts with the latency of a memory mapped file while still maintaining the ability to handle faults and crashes.
+This way, we can load loadouts with the latency of a memory mapped file (no need to wait till disk write) while still maintaining the ability to handle faults and crashes.

 ### Rolling Back a Loadout